 Let me present to you the most amazing cupcakes that taste just like a shortcake!
 It took me a long time to get to the perfect vanilla cake that was dense but not heavy, tasted more like a sweet biscuit than a fluffy cake, and was sturdy enough to be filled and frosted.
 A fantastic recipe you'll want to make often.

-Berry season is upon us, and that means it's time for new strawberry recipes.
+Berry season is upon us, meaning it's time for new strawberry recipes.

 Why this recipe works